LeonardoSMSoares/Data-Analysis-Quick-Reference/README.md

 * Essential Statistics for Non-STEM Data Analysts, by Rongpeng Li.

+* Statistics and Data Visualisation with Python, by Jesús Rogel-Salazar.

 Based on the course:

 * Python Statistics Essential Training, by Matt Harrison